rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint3.md

 ### Task 3.2 Inverse Kinematics
 Implement an inverse kinematics function that returns the joint angles that reach a position in the workspace.
 This function should return error messages if the specified end effector configuration is not reachable, and it should be able to handle degenerate poses.

-Record for report:
+{: .required_for_report }
-- Include a schematic diagram of the arm with all relevant FK and IK parameters
+1) Include a schematic diagram of the arm with all relevant FK and IK parameters <br>
-- Precisely specify the IK function by writing the equations, explaining them, and referencing the source file and lines
+2) Precisely specify the IK function by writing the equations, explaining them, and referencing the source file and lines

 ## Click to Grab/Drop
 ### Intro